Py0x11/Windows-10-and-11-Admin-Bypass/README.md

 You will be prompted to enter a new password, then asked to confirm it.
 Once you confirm, you will have successfully changed the password for your account.

-Please note that the password changing bypass only works on Windows 10 and earlier versions of Windows.
+Please note that the password changing bypass only works on Windows 10 and earlier versions of Windows, in Windows 11 you will get the CMD in your Login Page But you will not be able to get past the login page by any possible methods known to me if you have any such methods pull a issue in this repo and let me know